Statistical analysis of the figure of merit of a two-level thermoelectric system: a random matrix approach: Discussion and concluding remarks

 We investigated the quantum thermoelectric transport of nanosystems made of two electron reservoirs connected through a low-density-of-states two-level chaotic quantum dot, using a statistical approach.
-Analytical expressions based on an \emph{exact} treatment of the chaotic behavior in such devices were obtained and analyzed to provide the conditions for optimum performance of the system.
-We find that the optimum efficiency is obtained for half-transparent dots; this optimum may be enhanced for systems with few conducting modes, for which the exact transport coefficients probability distributions are found to be highly non-Gaussian. \acknowledgments This work was supported by a grant from the R\'egion Basse Normandie.
-We also acknowledge partial support of the French Agence Nationale de la Recherche (ANR), through the program ``Investissements d'Avenir''(ANR-10-LABX-09-01), LabEx EMC$^3$.
+Assuming noninteracting electrons but accounting for the energy dependence of the self energy and retaining its real part \cite{RemarkN}, and using the scattering matrix formalism, analytical expressions based on an \emph{exact} treatment of the chaotic behavior in such devices were obtained.
+Equation (\ref{Seebeck2}) in particular is an exact and general mathematical result, which could be obtained because the scattering matrix and the Hamiltonian have the same size (hence the interest in the treatment of the equivalent 2-level system).
+Analysis of the results provided the conditions for optimum performance of the system.
+Optimum efficiency is obtained for half-transparent dots and it may be enhanced for systems with few conducting modes, for which the exact transport coefficients probability distributions are found to be highly non-Gaussian.